stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 ### Online Multiplayer/Networking

-> Thatsaid, it is usually better to design multiplayer features from day one, if you have that luxury
+> That said, it is usually better to design multiplayer features from day one, if you have that luxury.
+尽早设置多人在线的模式

+>The Quake engine is well known for its client-on-top-of-server mode, in which a single executable, running on a single PC, acts both as the client and the server in single-player campaigns.